 A Warning to the Future

-During A Warning to the Future, you are going to learn to read science fiction and articles, write scientifically and use sources in order to write an acedemic Digiexam essay (~400-800 words).
+During A Warning to the Future, you are going to learn to read scientific articles, write academically and use sources in order to write an academic essay (~400-800 words).
 The main skills that you will improve are reading, adaptation, writing and discussing.

 You will learn by reading, discussing predictions about the future, write reponses and specialise yourself within in a specific area.